-Buy my work for at Hybriden
+Buy my work at Hybriden

 For autobiographical comics in Japan see @feijuadacomics (Instagram, Twitter, Facebook, and Tumblr)